Sept. 24, 2008

 The ratings companies defend their risk-assessment methodology.
 They say that they are used to being blamed when things go sour.

-Sept.
-2008 update: In mid-September, 2008, after the U.S. Government declined to bail out the failing Lehman Brothers investment bank, the perceived difference in risk between the U.S. Teasury and big banks widened considerably.
+In mid-September, 2008, after the U.S. Government declined to bail out the failing Lehman Brothers investment bank, the perceived difference in risk between the U.S. Teasury and big banks widened considerably.
 On one morning (Sept.
 18), the "TED" spread, which is the difference between the interest rate on three-month U.S. Treasury bills (3-month I.O.U.'s) and the London Interbank Offered Rate (what big banks charge other big banks for overnight loans), jumped to 3 percentage points.
 In calmer times (like March 2008), the interest rate diffence was about 1/4 of a percentage point.
 Banks with spare cash flocked to U.S. Treasury bills, driving the interest rate on 3-month bills down on 0.05%.
 No, that is not a typographical error.
 Banks were so eager to lend their money to a safe borrower that the U.S. was borrowing at an interest rate of 1/20th of a percent.
 Lending among banks was almost nil, until the U.S. and other governments announced measures to pump money into the world's banking system.
+In the U.S., those measures included the TARP program.

 Review